Epilepsy Awareness & Protocols

 - A Needs Assessment is carried out, specific to the student’s circumstances and the demands of his/her course of study.

-- If the student is applying for accommodation, the Needs Assessment also addresses those requirements.
+If the student is applying for rooms on campus or in Trinity Hall, the Needs Assessment also addresses those requirements.

 - The Registrar of Chambers and the Warden of Trinity Halls allocate rooms, taking into consideration the Needs Assessment.